SunnyGeGe/myir-buildroot/board/myir/myd_c335x/readme_age.txt

   - bootz  ${loadaddr} ${rdaddr} ${fdtaddr}

 5. Boot from Nand
-  - Copy MLO, u-boot.img, uEnv_ramdisk.txt, zImage, myd_c335x.dtb, ramdisk.gz, rootfs.ubi and images directory to TF/SD card.
+  - Copy MLO, u-boot.img, uEnv_ramdisk.txt, zImage, myd_c335x.dtb, ramdisk.gz, rootfs.ubi to TF/SD card.
   - Rename uEnv_ramdisk.txt to uEnv.txt
   - Insert the TF/SD card to slot, and set bootmode to mmc0
   - PowerOff and PowerOn to boot from TF/SD card, press 'space' to interrupt u-boot and enter the u-boot console